michaelfoidl/kmap/README.md

 #### Validation

-In order to make sure that the mapping process will work smoothly, you should validate every `MappingDefinition` before using it (in a test):
+In order to make sure that the mapping process will work smoothly, you should validate every `Mapper` before using it (in a test):

 ```
-val result = mappingDefinition.validate(SourceTestObject::class, TargetTestObject::class)
+val result = mapper.validateFor(SourceTestObject::class, TargetTestObject::class)
 ```

 The resulting `ValidationResult` can be successful, return a warning or an error.
 A warning suggests that for instance a source property is not converted, but also not ignored or removed or that a target property is not converted or added (but nullable).
 If the above target property is not nullable, validation returns an error since mapping would cause a `NullPointerException`.
 The validation also fails when either the source type or the target type does not fulfil the requirements for being mappable.

+Note that the above validation only validates one possible `MappingDefinition`.
+The mapper should be tested for all used combinations of source and target classes.

 ### Mapping